geek-cookbook/geek-cookbook/manuscript/support.md

 ### Engage me

 Need some Cloud / Microservices / DevOps / Infrastructure design work done?
-I'm a full-time [AWS-certified][13] consultant, this stuff is my bread and butter! :bread: :fork\_and\_knife: [Contact][14] me and let's talk!
+I'm a full-time [AWS-certified][13] consultant, this stuff is my bread and butter! :breadfork\_and\_knife: [Contact][14] me and let's talk!

 ### Discord